 United Way's PATH (Providing Access to Healing) for Students is a school-based program designed to improve access to mental health services for children and youth who are unable to obtain care elsewhere in the community.

 PATH was created in 2008 by United Way's Promoting Health, Healing and Crisis Intervention Impact Area in response to the growing need for mental health services.
 PATH was originally started as a pilot project in the Menasha Joint School District, offering services to elementary, middle and high school students experiencing barriers to care.

 In 2011, PATH was expanded in two phases over two years to nine other school districts.
 These include the Appleton, Freedom, Hortonville, Kaukauna, Kimberly, Little Chute, Neenah, Seymour and Shiocton school districts.

 The therapy is provided by Master's level, licensed therapists from Catalpa Health, Family Services of Northeast Wisconsin and Lutheran Social Services of Wisconsin and Upper Michigan.
 All therapists have a minimum of three years of clinical experience and expertise in working with children and adolescents.

 According to the 2006 LIFE Study, a community assessment of the Fox Cities, access to mental health services is a critical issue, particularly for area youth.
 In 2006, approximately 25% of 10th graders experienced depression in the past year and 14% had attempted suicide.
-When the 2011 LIFE Study was released, the statistics were equally startling:
+More recent LIFE Study data is equally startling: